isomerpages/govtech-dsa/index.md

       backgroundColor: gray
       alignment: right
       size: md
-      subtitle: Register now to vote for the winner of the Most Popular Informational Website award!
+      subtitle: Register now to attend and vote for the winner of the Most Popular Informational Website award!
   - infobar:
       title: What is the Digital Services Awards (DSA)?
       description: The awards recognise outstanding achievements and excellence in